Address common vulnerabilities and harden your product against certification requirements through testing and analysis

-- Automated importation of lab-provided vector files and parsing of all test parameters
+- Importation of lab-provided vector files and parsing of all test parameters

-- Test parameters correctly formatted for the form specified by the vendor’s implementation
+- Formatting test parameters to the correct form per the vendor’s implementation

 - Preparation of data objects and performance of test-specific initialization

-- Execution of the algorithm as specified by the implementation
+- Execution of the algorithms as specified by the implementation

-The Common Criteria security certification process requires you to prove claims in your evaluation documentation through a set of well-written, detailed test cases that provide in-depth coverage of all security-centric functionality.
-You must then produce test plans for the evaluation lab, including a detailed description of the test environment and any installation and configuration prerequisites.
+Common Criteria requires you to prove claims in your evaluation through a set of well-written, detailed test cases that provide in-depth coverage of all security-centric functionality.
+You must produce test plans for the evaluation lab, including a detailed description of the test environment and any installation and configuration prerequisites.
 These plans must correspond to the evaluation design documentation and provide adequate coverage of each of the defined user interfaces.

 - Staged STIG Testing